 Independent verification of results by a third party can be facilitated by improving the reproducibility of the analyses, i.e. by providing third-parties with enough data and information to re-derive claimed results.
 This itself maybe be challenging for a number of reasons, including the variety of software requirements, unclear data dependencies, or insufficiently documented steps.
-Sharing data sets and analyses is more complex than delivering a collection of static files; all the information that is necessary in order to re-execute any intermediate step of the analysis should also be adequately conveyed.
+Sharing data sets and analyses is more complex than delivering a collection of static files; all the information that is necessary in order to reexecute any intermediate step of the analysis should also be adequately conveyed.
+DataLad, which is one of the four components of our proposal, is specifically designed to increase reproducibility (see Section 3.3).